-Event Severity Description level Heartbeat is "alive."
-Information The heartbeat between clusters is healthy.
-(Global Cluster Option) User has logged on to VCS.
+Event Severity level Description Heartbeat is "alive."
+(Global Cluster Option) Information The heartbeat between clusters is healthy.
+User has logged on to VCS.
 Information A user log on has been recognized because a user logged on by Cluster Manager, or because a haxxx command was invoked.